alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 **Pros**

-- It’s simpler, as you don’t need a prior evaluation.
+- It's simpler, as you don't need a prior evaluation.
 - You gain the ability to evaluate Jsonnet code provided by the user during execution.

 **Cons**